zeixcom/ui-element/docs-src/pages/api/functions/setStyle.md

 `string`

-Name of style property to be set
+Name of the CSS style property to set

-### s
+### reactive

 [`Reactive`](../type-aliases/Reactive.md)\<`string`, `P`, `E`\> = `prop`

-Reactive bound to the style property value
+Reactive value bound to the style property value (defaults to property name)

 ## Returns

 [`Effect`](../type-aliases/Effect.md)\<`P`, `E`\>

-An effect function that sets the style property of the element
+Effect function that sets the style property on the element

 ## Since